Get real experience. Grow personally. Walk with Jesus.

 Don’t freak out.

 As a non-profit ministry we do not provide the funds to cover the costs associated with your housing, board, and programing.
-The funds raised ensure you have no expenses during your time with us.
+But you’ll get world-class training in building a ministry team for your internship.
+The funds raised ensure you have no out-of-pocket expenses during your time with us.

 This is a faith building experience and we are here to walk with you.